 - The lessor (landlord) has the right to collect payment for work performed and has no other use for the property.

 - Lessee owns either the land and property improvements, or the non-real-estate assets under construction.

-- The lessee controls the land and doesn’t lease it to the lessor or other party before construction begins.
+- The lessee controls the land and doesn’t lease it to the lessor or another party before construction begins.

-- Lessee lessee leases the land for a period that reflects substantial economic life of the property improvement.
+- A lessee leases the land for a period that reflects the substantial economic life of the property improvement.
 The lessee doesn’t sublease the land before construction begins and before reaping the property’s economic life.